 Politician: Tammy Duckworth

 - As an Iraq veteran, Senator Duckworth was distinguished with the Meritorious Service Medal for outstanding service as an armed force major.
 She was also awarded the Purple Heart in Iraq and became the first disabled female Senator, losing both of her legs in a propelled grenade attack during the war.

-- Being born in Thailand, Senator Duckworth is the first Asian American woman elected into Congress in Illinois.
+- Being born in Thailand, Senator Duckworth is the first Asian American woman elected to Congress in Illinois.
 She uses her immigrant story as a platform to advocate for a pathway towards citizenship for undocumented immigrants and entrance for Syrian refugees.